Ty Cobb: 1911–1914

 Describing his gameplay strategy in 1930, he said, "My system was all offense.
 I believed in putting up a mental hazard for the other fellow.
 If we were five or six runs ahead, I'd try some wild play, such as going from first to home on a single.
 This helped to make the other side hurry the play in a close game later on.
 I worked out all the angles I could think of, to keep them guessing and hurrying."
 In the same interview, Cobb talked about having noticed a throwing tendency of first baseman Hal Chase but having to wait two full years until the opportunity came to exploit it.
 By unexpectedly altering his own baserunning tendencies, he was able to surprise Chase and score the winning run of the game in question.

 On May 15, 1912, Cobb assaulted a heckler, Claude Lucker (often misspelled as Lueker), in the stands in New York's Hilltop Park where the Tigers were playing the Highlanders.
 Lucker, described by baseball historian Frank Russo as "a Tammany Hall lackey and two-bit punk," often berated Cobb when Detroit visited New York.
-In this game, the two traded insults with each other through the first couple of innings.
+In this game, the two traded insults through the first couple of innings.
 Cobb at one point went to the Highlander dugout to look for the Highlanders' owner to try to have Lucker ejected from the game, but his search was in vain.
 He also asked for the police to intervene, but they refused.
 The situation climaxed when Lucker allegedly called Cobb a "half-nigger."
 Cobb, in his discussion of the incident in the Holmes biography, avoided such explicit words but alluded to Lucker's epithet by saying he was "reflecting on my mother's color and morals."
-He went on to state that he warned Highlander manager Harry Wolverton that if something wasn't done about that man, there would be trouble.
+He went on to state that he warned Highlander manager Harry Wolverton that if something was not done about that man, there would be trouble.
 No action was taken.
 At the end of the sixth inning, after being challenged by teammates Sam Crawford and Jim Delahanty to do something about it, Cobb climbed into the stands and attacked Lucker, who it turned out was handicapped (he had lost all of one hand and three fingers on his other hand in an industrial accident).
 Some onlookers shouted at him to stop because the man had no hands, to which Cobb reportedly retorted, "I don't care if he got no feet!"
 According to Russo, the crowd cheered Cobb on in the fight.
 Though extremely rare in the 21st century, attacking fans was not so unusual an activity in the early years of baseball.
 Other notable baseball stars who assaulted heckling fans include Babe Ruth, Cy Young, Rube Waddell, Kid Gleason, Sherry Magee, and Fred Clarke.